opsdroid/opsdroid/docs/rest-api.md

 }
 ```

 The PATCH method allows you to update a skill configuration.
-You can also turn it off/on my setting `enabled` to `false`.
-Note that in order for the skill to be updated, Opsdroid will disconnect the connector and load all the configuration again.
+You can also turn it off/on by setting `enabled` to `false`.
+Note that for the skill to be updated, Opsdroid will disconnect the connector and load all the configurations again.

 **Example Request(PATCH)**